avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 # Repository structure

-This course was rendered using `Quarto` to create `RevealJS` HTML slides.
-The slides and solutions to exercises can be found under the folder `./slides/`, which has seperate subfolders `./slides/Day 1/` and `./slides/Day 2/` for the individual days.
+This course's materials were rendered using `Quarto` to create `RevealJS`-html slides.
+The slides and solutions to exercises can be found under the folder `./slides/`, which has separate subfolders `./slides/Day 1/` and `./slides/Day 2/` for the individual days.

 The source code for the exercises and slides can be found under the folders names `./Day 1/` and  `./Day 2/`